 Although Idwal's lands should have been inherited by his sons, Hywel intervened.
 He sent Iago and Ieuaf into exile and established himself as ruler over Gwynedd, which also placed him in control of the Kingdom of Powys, which was under the authority of Gwynedd.
-Hywel thereby became king of nearly all of Wales with the exception of the southern provinces of Morgannwg and Gwent and claimed the title "King of all Wales"..
+Hywel thereby became king of nearly all of Wales except for the southern provinces of Morgannwg and Gwent and claimed the title "King of all Wales"...

 Hywel's study of legal systems and his pilgrimage to Rome of 928 had combined to enable him to formulate advanced ideas about law.
 A comparative study of law and lawmaking at the time reveals a deep concern for law and its documentation throughout Europe and also the Islamic world, the Cordoba Islamic Law translation schools being a fine example, from Greek to Arabic to Latin.

 Legal documents drafted according to the "Laws of Hywel Dda" still survive to the present day.
-One of themost interesting features of these laws is their recognition of the legal status of women and children.
-In other areas of Europe, women were regarded merely as the property or chattles of men, a status that continued to persist for centuries after.
+One of the most interesting features of these laws is their recognition of the legal status of women and children.
+In other areas of Europe, women were regarded merely as the property or chattels of men, a status that continued to persist for centuries after.

 Hywel Dda died in 950 after which his kingdom was divided between his sons Owain, Rhodri and Edwin.
 Gwynedd was reclaimed by the sons of Idwal Foel, while Deheubarth was divided between Hywel's sons.
 However, his legacy endured in the form of his laws, which remained in active use throughout Wales until the appointed date of implementation of the Laws in Wales Acts 1535-1542 of King Henry VIII of England.